shivam-shukla888/SAS-ai---Handwriting-Recognition-System/README.md

 📖 Project Overview

-**SAS Ai** (Smart Attendance System AI / Script Analysis System AI) is a handwriting recognition platform designed to close the gap between physical writing and digital text.
+**SAS Ai**  is a handwriting recognition platform designed to close the gap between physical writing and digital text.
 Leveraging the power of Large Multimodal Models (LMMs), specifically **Google Gemini 1.5 Flash**, it provides real-time, high-accuracy OCR (Optical Character Recognition) for handwritten notes, drawings, and documents.

 The project features two implementations:
 1.  **Modern Web App (React/Vite)**: A full-featured, responsive dashboard with history tracking and advanced UI.